As the name suggests, labiaplasty is a procedure for altering the folds of skin (or lips) of the vulva, which are called the labia minora and majora.

 Without any sort of private health insurance, a labiaplasty will typically cost between $5,000 and $8,000.
 It is difficult to get a more precise figure, as it depends on the situation and what work is performed.

 Dr. Robert Goldman offers payment plans with low interest rates for patients who are unable to pay for the surgery upfront.
 I am not allowed to advertise any form of payment plan incentive so think this should be changed to something like: “

 Why it’s appealing

-Excess skin on the labia minora and majora can affect a woman’s confidence, especially if the labia are visible through clothing.
+Excess skin on the labia minora and majora can affect a woman, especially if the labia are visible through clothing.
 This can be a real concern for women from a cosmetic standpoint, because the labia are visible through underwear or swimwear.
-Reducing this skin through a relatively easy procedure not only enhances the aesthetic appearance, but also helps the woman feel less self-conscious.
+Reducing this skin through a relatively easy procedure enhances the aesthetic appearance.

 Reduces pain and discomfort – As previously mentioned, labiaplasty can also assist with functional impairment.
 Many patients who chose to receive treatment do so because the redundant labia cause pain and discomfort (rubbing/ chafing) from every day activities like exercise and intercourse.

 Quick process – There are two main lapiaplasty techniques – the trim method and the wedge technique.
 Dr. Robert Goldman specialises in the wedge technique, which has advantages over the trim method because: